caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ## Phylogenies are graphs

-in order to establish a strong foundation for thinking about phylogenies, it is helpful to turn to math.
+In order to establish a strong foundation for thinking about phylogenies, it is helpful to turn to math.

 \begin{figure}